 Aggressive ( ) and Professional ( ) are opposite cultures.

-Energetic ( ) and Disciplined ( ) are opposite cultures.
+Energetic ( ) and Strategic ( ) are opposite cultures.

 Each coach has a "boost value" for each position, starting at 0.
 Managers can choose to save up Team Points and purchase Coach Boosts for a certain position.
 These upgrades are permanent and apply to all current and future players on that team at that position, but they are expensive!